 Bob Boyles, Mike Weber, Art Troutner and Frank Florence made the first winter ascent of Borah’s North Face.
 Below, you will find one of the few photos they took during the 16.5 hours they climbed and photo copies of two Idaho Statesman articles published at the time.
+Below, you will find reminisences of the climb from Bob Boyles and three Idaho Statesman articles which covered the climb.

 Bob Boyles offered these details: